Anchovies, ideal to add full flavoured umami to many dishes. Here is my vegan version, made from eggplants. Delicious and free of animal suffering.

 My vegan anchovies are not only perfect for seasoning or as a side dish, they also taste fantastic on a pizza or variations of bruschetta.

 This time I made the vegan anchovies mainly because I had some cravings for Cesar salad.
 And the original Cesar dressing’s taste relies on the umami taste of the anchovies it contains.
+With my anchovies it turns out just brilliant!

 Ingredients for a small glass of anchovies: